 Several petitioners, such as the All Assam Students Union and the National People’s Party, have approached the Supreme Court contending that the CAA not only violates Article 14, but also contradicts the Assam Accord.
 They express concern that the CAA will offer a path to citizenship to illegal migrants from Bangladesh, who would have been otherwise excluded from Assam’s National Register of Citizens.

 Yesterday, in the first hearing since January, a Bench comprising the Chief Justice, Justice A.S.
 Bopanna and Justice Hrishikesh Roy briefly heard a new Assamese petition by the Muslim Students Federation (Assam).
 The counsel for the petitioners argued that the Bench should issue an ex-parte stay on the CAA, ‘insofar as the State of Assam is concerned’.
 He contended that no migrants who had arrived in Assam after 24 March 1971, the cut-off date set by the Assam Accord, should gain a path to citizenship via the CAA.

 However, the Chief Justice’s Bench declined to issue a stay.
 It merely issued notice to the Union and tagged the petition to the other 200+ CAA petitions.

 The MSF (Assam) are a State branch of the Indian Union Muslim League (IUML).
 The IUML already filed a petition in December 2019 challenging the CAA.
 Nevertheless, the MSF chose to file an additional petition in order to challenge the CAA on the ground that it dilutes the Assam Accord, 1985.

-The Court is likely only to take up the CAA petitions after it finishes hearing the Sabarimala Review petitions.
-However, it is possible it may fast track the petitions pertaining to Assam, given the on-going NRC exercise and the fact that it has agreed to hear the Assam and Tripura petitions as separate batches.
+The Court is likely to take up the CAA petitions after it finishes hearing the Sabarimala Review petitions.
+However, it is possible it may fast-track the petitions pertaining to Assam, given the ongoing NRC exercise and the fact that it has agreed to hear the Assam and Tripura petitions as separate batches.